 Kids Aren’t The Only Ones Having Fun

 They say that couples that play together stay together and I have to say it was an amazing day on the water surfing with my husband.
 Even though we weren’t perfect and had our fair share of challenges hitting the waves, there was a lot of laughter and fun times as we tried the sport and got to take in our kids screams of excitement as they rode above the water.

 While the water temperature was around 15 degrees it felt quite warm inside our 4mm wetsuits.
 To ensure extra comfort for the kids during our Tofino Surf School review the kids were given their own booties to keep them extra warm!

 While the weather in Tofino was amazing just a few kilometers away Cox Beach was fogged in.
 While this didn’t change our experience it did take for harder to get great photos!
 However, Vancouver’s west coast is regularly in the fog zone so we’ve been told that this is the norm and it should be expected to experience fog on your visit to the region.

 While my daughter started off nervous and biting her lip she ended with big smiles and dying to go back.
 After all, Tofino Surf School had officially made her a surfer and she was ready to hit the waves again as soon as she could!
 The best part about surfing in Tofino is that it isn’t just a summer sport!
 With a season that starts in March and goes through until Novemeber families are welcome to come and surf for eight months a year!

 To book an adventure with Tofino Surf School check out their website!

 Interested in planning your next adventure?
 Here are some resources for you:

-Sponsorship Disclaimer: While The Tofino Surf School and Tourism Tofino welcomed us on this amazing adventure, the photos and words are our own words and truly showcase our experience with The Tofino Surf School.
+Sponsorship Disclaimer: While The Tofino Surf School and Tourism Tofino welcomed us on this amazing adventure, the photos and words are our own words and truly showcase our Tofino Surf School Review.